chronologic/eac-counter/README.md

 # EAC Counter

-A library that fetches the amount of ETH transferred using the Ethereum Alarm Clock.
+A library that fetches the amount of ETH (and USD) transferred using the Ethereum Alarm Clock.

 ## Installation